superlinear-ai/poetry-cookiecutter/{{ cookiecutter.__package_name_kebab_case }}/README.md

 1. [Install Docker Desktop](https://www.docker.com/get-started).
     - Enable _Use Docker Compose V2_ in Docker Desktop's preferences window.
     - _Linux only_:
-        - [Configure Docker to use the BuildKit build system](https://docs.docker.com/build/buildkit/#getting-started).
-On macOS and Windows, BuildKit is enabled by default in Docker Desktop.
         - Export your user's user id and group id so that [files created in the Dev Container are owned by your user](https://github.com/moby/moby/issues/3206):
             ```sh
             cat << EOF >> ~/.bashrc